R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 #### A.3.h Timer scheduling

+Another handy utility in the **systemd** service manager is the ability to establish timers. **Systemd** operates through a system of *units*, wherein information on the processes to run is stored.
+With the task at hand, two such *units* are required: *Timer units* contain a special `[Timer]` section which defines when and how the timer activates.
+These specialized *units* end with filename extension `.timer`. *Service units* execute the processes provided in a `[Service]` section—**monitoring.sh** script for us—.
+Their filename extension is `.service`.
+Programming *units* is a field of it own, and the interested person may find `man 1 systemd`, `man 5 systemd.unit`, `man 5 systemd.timer`, and `man 7 systemd.time` useful.

+I've opted to call both units **monitoring** (§), for obvious reasons.

+> vi /etc/systemd/system/monitoring.timer (§)(†)

+	[Unit]
+	Description='monitoring' broadcast service timer

+	[Timer]
+	OnBoot
+	Unit=monitoring.service

+	[Install]
+	WantedBy=multi-user.target

+> vi /etc/systemd/system/monitoring.service (§)(†)

+	[Unit]
+	Description=Run the 'monitoring' broadcast script

+	[Service]
+	ExecStart=monitoring.sh

+All that is left is to inform **systemd** about the new units with
+> systemctl daemon-reload

+start the timer
+> systemctl start monitoring.timer (§)

+and keep it around after a reboot
+> systemctl enable monitoring.timer (§)
+- Check on the timer with `systemctl status monitoring.timer` (§).
+- As with any other **systemd** unit, you may check the journal: `journalctl -fu monitoring.service` (§).
+- Run `systemctl list-timers` to output a list of the active *timer units* in the system.
-- As such, authorship of the broadcast will be superuser's and all other users logged to the server will not be able to block the (rather annoying) message every ten minutes using `mesg n`.
+- Authorship of the broadcast will be superuser's and all other users logged to the server will not be able to block the (rather annoying) message every ten minutes using `mesg n`.
 More information on this command may be found at `man 1 mesg`.

 ##### A.3.h.1 Cron scheduling [ *Not recommended!* ]